-O-Two e700 is intended for use in the electromagnetic environment specified below.
-The user of O-Two e700 should assure that it is not used in environments outside those specified:
+O-Two^M e700[®] is intended for use in the electromagnetic environment specified below.
+The user of O-Two^M e700[®] should assure that it is not used in environments outside those specified:

-EMISSION TEST COMPLIANCE ELECTROMAGNETIC ENVIRONMENT -GUIDANCE RF emissions CISPR 11 Group 1 The O-Two e700 uses RF energy only for its internal function.
-Therefore, its RF emissions are very low and are not likely to cause any interference with nearby electronic equipment RF emissions CISPR 11 Class B The O-Two e700 external power supply Harmonic emissions IEC61000-3-2 Class A is suitable for use in all establishments including domestic establishments and those directly connected to the public Voltage fluctuations/ flicker emissions IEC61000-3-3 complies low-voltage power supply network that supply buildings used for domestic purposes
+EMISSION TEST COMPLIANCE ELECTROMAGNETIC ENVIRONMENT -GUIDANCE RF emissions CISPR 11 Group 1 The O-TwoTM e700 [®] uses RF energy only for its internal function.
+Therefore, its RF emissions are very low and are not likely to cause any interference with nearby electronic equipment RF emissions CISPR 11 Class B The O-TwoTM e700® external power Harmonic emissions IEC61000-3-2 Class A supply is suitable for use in all establishments including domestic establishments and those directly Voltage fluctuations/ flicker emissions IEC61000-3-3 Complies connected to the public low-voltage power supply network that supply buildings used for domestic purposes